cherryblossomclustering/west-coast-python/README.md

 Command for the sgml parser:

-        sgml_parser.py /dropbox/16-17/573/Data/Documents/devtest/GuidedSumm10_test_topics.xml /corpora/LDC/LDC02T31/ /corpora/LDC/LDC08T25/  corpora.json
+        sgml_parser.py /dropbox/16-17/573/Data/Documents/devtest/GuidedSumm10_test_topics.xml /corpora/LDC/LDC02T31/ /corpora/LDC/LDC08T25/  <corpus-file>

 But since the result has been previously cached in corpora.json, this program does not need to be run.
 Instead corpora.json is loaded directly in to the centroid.py program.
+The eval set has been processed and cached already in the eval-corpora.json file but here is the command line for the eval_parser.py:

+      eval_parser.py /dropbox/16-17/573/Data/Documents/evaltest/GuidedSumm11_test_topics.xml /corpora/LDC/LDC11T07 <corpus-file>

+This takes about 6.5 hours on Patas due to the nature of the compressed files.

+The compressor.py file does sentence compression on a corpus file by cleaning the text through regexes, removing temporal expressions, adjuncts and attributives.
+An attempt at parsing and removing the second sibling of the 'and' conjunct was attempted but ultimately reduced scores.
+The command for the compressor is:

+     compressor.py <old-corpus.json> <new-corpus.json>

 ### Notes on Running Centroid.py: